 WTC Notice of Participation deadline may be extended for the third time if Governor Andrew Cuomo signs recently passed legislation into law.
 Governor Cuomo has been a vocal proponent of government benefits and rights for 9/11 responders.
 Responders must file a WTC Notice of Participation in order to preserve potential workers’ compensation benefits.

-An important piece of legislation, S7797/A10499, aimed at helping those that participated in World Trade Center rescue, recovery, or clean-up operations, has passed.
-In addition to Senator Golden, primary sponsor of Senate Bill S7797, and Assemblymember Yuh-Line Niou, primary sponsor of Assembly BIll A10499, S7797 was co-sponsored by Senators Alcantara, Avella, Larkin, Peralta, and Sepulveda and A10499 was co-sponsored by Assemblymembers Abbate, Brindisi, Pheffer Amato, Rosenthal, Weprin, Pellegrino, and Arroyo
+An important piece of legislation, S7797/A10499, aimed at helping those who participated in World Trade Center rescue, recovery, or clean-up operations, has passed.
+In addition to Senator Golden, primary sponsor of Senate Bill S7797, and Assembly member Yuh-Line Niou, primary sponsor of Assembly Bill A10499, S7797 was co-sponsored by Senators Alcantara, Avella, Larkin, Peralta, and Sepulveda and A10499 was co-sponsored by Assemblymembers Abbate, Brindisi, Pheffer Amato, Rosenthal, Weprin, Pellegrino, and Arroyo.

 A 9/11 responder must file a WTC Notice of Participation to claim for workers’ compensation benefits related to an injury sustained as s a result of 9/11.
 The WTC Notice of Participation form requirement is mandated by Section 163 of New York State Worker’s Compensation Law Article 8-A of as follows: